Public library services for Canadians with print disabilities

 Synthetic audio, Automated braille

-&“Phenomenal…a jaw-dropping book.&” —Jon Stewart, The Daily Show Named by both The New York Times and The Economist as one…
+&“Phenomenal…a jaw-dropping book.&” —Jon Stewart, The Daily Show Named by The New York Times, The New Yorker, and Prospect magazine…

 Filter results